pintohen/sem4pi-22-23-8/readme.md

 ## 5. How to Run

-Assuming the build was done, we can run the application through the files:
+Assuming the build was done, we can run the application through the fil

 eCourse - Manager